 Learn about the properties of carriers and how to use them.

-6. Growing and harvesting herbs for Essential Oil
+Lesson 6.
+Growing and Harvesting Herbs for Essential Oil

 Methods of growing plants for essential oil extraction.
 When, what, and how to harvest.